frederic-perez/AmE-dictionary/data/idioms.md

 __make mincemeat (out) of (someone or something)__ To decisively and severely punish or defeat someone. _If he doesn’t stop teasing me, I’m going to make mincemeat of him._ _You better practice for Sunday’s match, or your opponent will make mincemeat out of you._
 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make no mistake__ What I have said or am about to say is absolutely certain; do not think otherwise._ Make no mistake, I intend to take this all the way to the Supreme Court if I have to._
+__make noise (about something)__ To be very outspoken about something, especially that which one dislikes or disagrees with. _Consumers have begun making a lot more noise about policies of the company that they claim are manipulative._
 __make oneself wrong__ :two::hammer: _Do not make yourself wrong._
 __make or break__ :three::hammer:
 __make sense (out) of (something)__ To interpret something in a way that one can understand or that reveals some purpose, reason, etc. _It will be a long time before we can begin to make sense of this tragedy._